dz365/dz365.github.io/journal/2025/January.md

 ### Sunday January 19, 23:30

 I have a new goal, to be able to do the planche one day.
 I'll spend a bit of time each day working on progression exercises towards it.
 Obviously this isn't something that will be done quickly, but lets see how far I can get in a year.

+### Monday January 20, 23:29

+I've been thinking about applying to analyst jobs instead of programming since I haven't been able to get get any responses outside of people reaching out to me.

+I also realize how much I hate people who self pity and do little to change their situation.
+There's always something out there that you can do, you just gotta find it.